jspenger/jspenger.github.io/_posts/2021-02-24-spdz-malicious-bgw-mpc-protocol.md

 These are my personal study notes, so please refer to the references to verify any information in this post.
 The content of this post is mostly based on [1, Section 6.6].

 ## Introduction
-Why is the [vanilla BGW protocol](bgw-protocol-and-beaver-triples) not secure against malicious adversaries?
+Why is the vanilla [BGW](bgw-protocol-and-beaver-triples)  protocol not secure against malicious adversaries?
 In the previous week's session we only considered semi-honest secure sharings.
 If we instead consider a malicious-secure sharing, that has certain properties, we will find that the BGW protocol is maliciously secure.

-The BGW protocol is malicious-secure if we have a sharing mechanism with the following properties [1] (compare this to the properties from the secret sharing abstraction in [vanilla BGW](bgw-protocol-and-beaver-triples), differences highlighted in bold):
+The BGW protocol is malicious-secure if we have a sharing mechanism with the following properties [1] (compare this to the properties from the secret sharing abstraction in [BGW](bgw-protocol-and-beaver-triples), differences highlighted in bold):
 * Additive homomorphism:
   * Given two shared secrets `[x]`, `[y]`, and a publicly known value `z`, the parties can compute the following without interaction: `[x + y]`, `[x + z]`, `[x * z]`.
 * Privacy: